 You are entitled to take time off work to look after your new child.
 These leaves include:

-- an unpaid maternity leave of up to 17 weeks, if you are the birth mother, which can be combined with an unpaid parental leave of up to 61 weeks to extend your total time off work to up to 78 weeks,
+- an unpaid maternity leave of up to 17 weeks, if you are the pregnant employee, which can be combined with an unpaid parental leave of up to 61 weeks to extend your total time off work to up to 78 weeks,

-- an unpaid parental leave of up to 62 weeks if you are the birth father,
+- an unpaid parental leave of up to 62 weeks if you are a birth parent,

 - an unpaid adoption leave of up to 62 weeks for an adopting parent, and